PP-Module for MDM Agent

 This PP-Module does not define any Selection-based requirements.

-6.3 Protection Profile for General Purpose Operating Systems
+6.3 Protection Profile for General Purpose Operating System

 6.3.1 Consistency of TOE Type